vsm/vsm-box/README.md

   + `widthScale`: {Number|Boolean} (default `false`, which gets replaced by an automatically calculated Number, see earlier):
-    If an external stylesheet makes VsmBox use a larger font-size than default, then min/max/edit stringwidths can only contain less text than intended.
+    If an external stylesheet makes VsmBox use a larger font-size than default, then Edit-terms, whose width is determined by min/max/edit-stringwidths, would contain less text than intended.
-    Therefore, this custom multiplier will be applied to all stringwidths.
+    Therefore, this multiplier will be applied to all stringwidths, so that an Edit-term's width will scale along with a larger/smaller font-size, relative to VsmBox's default font-size.
     (Applies to: min/max/editWidth, default...Width, minEndTerm...Width).
   + `termDragThreshold`: {Number}:
     The distance in pixels that a Term must be dragged before it starts moving.